R. Vershynin | Students and Postdocs

 After spending 2009-2011 as a postdoc at Stanford University (Mathematics and Statistics departments),

 Deanna became a professor at Claremont McKenna College.
-Deanna's awards include
+She won numerous awards for her work,

 Starting 2011, Yuting was at Risk Management Solutions.